KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_procedurals/README.md

     }
 }
 ```
 It is assumed that a mimetype is always required.
 As part of the mimetype a version `<MaterialX_version>` is specified.
 This is the version of the MaterialX library specification used when writing to glTF.
-The version is specified as a string in the form of `<major>.<minor>`.
+The version is specified as a string in the form of `<major version>.<minor version>`.
 For example, if the MaterialX library version is 1.39, the mimetype would be `application/mtlx+json;version=1.39`.

-This corresponds to the following XML element in MaterialX:
+The correspond version is specified in a MaterialX XML document as follows:

 ```xml
 <materialx version="1.39">